 We congratulated ourselves on having a healthy meal prior to boarding.
 After our stop in Oakland when we were airborne again, the cabin attendant announced two options for food service: Teriyaki Rice Bowl or a picnic collection of crackers, cheese and salami.
 I had decided on the rice bowl when the flight attendant announced, "The good news is you are on your way to Hawaii, the bad news is we are out of food.
 We have a few bags of nuts we will be bringing through the cabin.
 We are also offering complimentary Mai Tai's."

-A man in my row was allergic to nuts.
-I reached into the overhead compartment and retrieved three apples from my computer bag.
 I offered one to my husband, one to my fellow passenger and I ate the third one.
 An apple has never tasted so good, still cold and crisp.
 The sweet fresh flavor provided a sharp contrast to the dull stale feeling in the airplane.

 John and I ordered wine and nibbled on almonds.
 When we finally got to Kauai, we were ready for dinner.
 The rental car representative told us everything was closed with one exception.
 If we wanted to drive about six miles to Kapa'a, we could get something to eat at the 24 hour Safeway.